Ohm solver: Ion Landau Damping

 # get ion particle container wrapper

-self.ion_part_container = particle_containers.ParticleContainerWrapper(
+self.ion_part_container = particle_containers.ParticleContainerWrapper("ions")

 def text_diag(self):